logos-co/roadmap/content/roadmap/consensus/candidates/carnot/FAQ.md

 > An honest node should wait for a specific number of children votes (to make sure everyone is voting on the same proposal) before voting but does not need to provide any cryptographic proof.
 Though we build a threshold signature from root committee members and it’s children but not from the whole tree.
 As long as enough number of nodes follow the the protocol we should be fine.
 I am working on protocol proofs.
 Also I think bugs should be discovered during development and testing phase.
 Changing protocol to detect potential bug might not be a good practice.

+## Synchronicity

+### How to guarantee synchronicity.
+In particular how to avoid that in a big network different nodes see a proposal with 2c+1 votes but different votes and thus different random seed - Giacomo

+> `Moh:` The assumption is that there exists some known finite time bound Δ and a special event called GST (Global Stabilization Time) such that:

+> The adversary must cause the GST event to eventually happen after some unknown finite time.
+Any message sent at time x must be delivered by time $\delta + \text{max}(x,GST)$.
+In the Partial synchrony model, the system behaves asynchronously till GST and synchronously after GST.

+> Moreover, votes travel  one  level at a time from tree leaves to the tree root.
+We only need the proof of votes of root+child committees to conclude with a high probability that the majority of nodes have voted.